buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcTimeMeasure.md

 # IfcTimeMeasure

-An _IfcTimeMeasure_ is the value of the duration of periods.
+An _IfcTimeMeasure_ is the value of the duration of periods.<!-- end of definition -->

 Measured in seconds (s) or days (d) or other units of time.